 The Chinese Netflix, iQiyi, has been airing a 21-day challenge documentary of a Chinese woman who tries to survive or live on 0.21 Bitcoin without help or donations.

 Although she is almost done with the 21-day challenge, successfully with only her phone and Bitcoins, the documentary sheds light on the actual challenges against cryptocurrency and its adoption and usage in China and all around the world.
 However, the film also evidences that cryptocurrency enthusiasm is still thriving in the country amidst cold crypto regulation.

-Although a meal in these cities can go for as low as just $1, the real question for her is who and who among the sellers is accepting Bitcoin as payment.
-No doubt that there are only few people doing that.
+Although a meal in these cities can go for as low as just $1, the real question for her is who and who among the sellers are accepting Bitcoin as payment.
+No doubt that there are only a few people doing that.

 The challenge then moves to Shenzhen on the sixth day.
 The audience got suspicious of the filmmakers concerned that they were scammers.
 Also, six support groups were formed on WeChat each having a maximum of 500 people, dedicated to supporting the girl.
 The participants in these groups included bitcoin believers, real estate agents, and advertising salesmen.

 The filmmakers also said they turned down requests coming from companies and institutions who asked to donate and sponsor the filmmakers and help the girl.

 On the seventh day, she is able to connect with some of her WeChat supporters and is able to purchase face wash from them.
 She also finds a restaurant that accepts Bitcoin, then finds someone to buy her clothes at Uniqlo by exchanging bitcoin with them, then someone willing to book a hotel for her by exchanging Bitcoins.

 Her supporters also started to approach shops asking whether they accepted Bitcoins and they would relay the information to her.